RianGoossens/BrainCrab/README.md

   - debug could keep comments or even code inside the .bf file
   - optimized could do the address optimization and others
 - Improve Cli code
+- Optimize ABF by looking at preconditions and rewriting instructions

 #### Parser Todo
 - macros?